 2. You avoid all fats

 Why: Consuming the right amount of fats can actually help regulate hormone production, metabolic rate and other crucial bodily functions.
-Also, if you’re swapping full-fat for low-fat, you’re more likely to get a lot of sugar in its place.

 3. You’re getting inconsistent sleep